mr-lovalova/datapipeline/README.md

 `time_fill_mean`/`time_fill_median` imputers—directly in the YAML by referencing their entry point names (`src/datapipeline/transforms/sequence.py`).

-When vectors are assembled you can optionally apply `vector_transforms` to enforce schema guarantees.
+When vectors are assembled you can optionally apply post-processing transforms to enforce schema guarantees.
+Configure them in `postprocess.yaml` under a top-level `transforms:` list.
+Most transforms work without specifying `expected`; they auto-discover target features/partitions from the stream as it flows.
 The built-ins cover:

 - `fill_history` – use running means/medians from prior buckets (per partition) with
   configurable window/minimum samples.